Marcus Semien Preview, Player Props: Rangers vs. Mariners

-Marcus Semien -- with a slugging percentage of .700 in his past 10 games, including five home runs -- will be in action for the Texas Rangers against the Seattle Mariners, with Bryan Woo on the mound, on September 29 at 10:10 PM ET.
+Marcus Semien -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the Seattle Mariners, with Luis Castillo on the hill, on September 30 at 7:15 PM ET.

+In his most recent appearance, he had two hits (going 2-for-3) against the Mariners.

 Sportsbook Promo Codes